Neural engineering: Neural interfaces

 Neural interfaces are a major element used for studying neural systems and enhancing or replacing neuronal function with engineered devices.
+The goal is to develop devices that can selectively collect, from neural circuits, information about nervous system activity, and to stimulate specified regions of neural tissue to restore function or sensation of that tissue.
+Commonly used are microelectrode arrays and their more recent relatives such as neuropixels or neuralink, which can be used to study, and perhaps control, neural networks.
+Alternatively, optical neural interfaces involve optical recordings and control by means of optogenetics, making certain brain cells sensitive to light in order to modulate their activity.
+Fiber optics can then be implanted in the brain to stimulate or silence targeted neurons, using light, as well as record photon activity—a proxy of neural activity—instead of using electrodes.

-Engineers are challenged with developing electrodes that can selectively record from associated electronic circuits to collect information about the nervous system activity and to stimulate specified regions of neural tissue to restore function or sensation of that tissue (Cullen et al. 2011).
-The materials used for these devices must match the mechanical properties of neural tissue in which they are placed and the damage must be assessed.
+Because neural implants are inside the body, the materials that they are made of, and the long term effects of those materials, is constantly under scrutiny.
+One approach is to make the materials used for these devices match the mechanical properties of neural tissue in which they are placed.
 Neural interfacing involves temporary regeneration of biomaterial scaffolds or chronic electrodes and must manage the body's response to foreign materials.
-Microelectrode arrays are recent advances that can be used to study neural networks (Cullen & Pfister 2011).
-Optical neural interfaces involve optical recordings and optogenetics, making certain brain cells sensitive to light in order to modulate their activity.
-Fiber optics can be implanted in the brain to stimulate or silence targeted neurons using light, as well as record photon activity—a proxy of neural activity— instead of using electrodes.
-Two-photon excitation microscopy can study living neuronal networks and the communicatory events among neurons.

-Due to the nature of neural implants being interior to the body, the materials that they are made and the long term effects of those materials is constantly under scrutiny.
-New research is suggesting that biohybrid coatings is the best way to ensure a protection of the body and that the electrical signals are best received.
-However, almost all of these technologies have noble metals as their root, so the metal aspect is still present, despite attempts to make it more biologically friendly.
-There are a lot of opportunities for error and material failures due to the very small size of the implants and the severity of the internal structure of the human body.
-Issues such as cracking, corrosion, delamination, and dissolution compromises the longevity and effectiveness of these products.
-When issues like those occur, the potential for long term negative effects increases tremendously.
+Some research suggests that biohybrid coatings are the best way to ensure protection of the body and that electrical signals are best way to receive impulses.
+However, almost all of these technologies have noble metals as their electrode material, so the metal aspect is still present, despite attempts to make it more biologically friendly.
+There are also many opportunities for error and material failures due to the very small size of the implants and the severity of the internal environment of the human body.
+Issues such as cracking, corrosion, delamination, and dissolution compromise the longevity and effectiveness of these products, greatly increasing the potential for long term negative effects.
 Some of these potential long term effects are chronic inflammation, tissue damage, and neurotoxicity if the materials inside the implants leak into the body.